-The last line in the sample program calls the common language infrastructure (CLI) function System.Console.ReadKey to pause the program before the console window closes.
+The Common Language Infrastructure (CLI) function System.Console.ReadKey to pause the program before the console window closes.

+'''

 System.Console.ReadKey(true)

+'''

 Because F# is built on top of CLI implementations, you can call any CLI library from F#.
 Furthermore, other CLI languages can easily use any F# components.